scottspace/scottspace.github.io/_posts/2020-07-20-cool-way-to-search-text.md

 Ines Montani ([@_inesmontani](https://twitter.com/inesmontani)) and her co-founder started [explosion.ai](https://twitter.com/explosion_ai) in 2016 to make tools for processing human language.
-This kick-ass AI woman and her tiny German company are having an outsized impact by focusing on simple, easy to use tools that have immediate, practical value.
+This kick-ass AI leader and her tiny German company are having an outsized impact by focusing on simple, easy to use tools that have immediate, practical value.
 They contribute some of  their best work to open source, as part of the "[spaCy](https://spacy.io/)" toolset.